Donald Trump Beats All Four Democratic Frontrunners In Polls In Wisconsin, A Key Swing State

 Specifically, back in October, a similar poll in Wisconsin revealed that 44 percent of voters believed that the president should be impeached and removed from office, while 51 percent said he should not be.
 Now that public testimony has begun, it appears that the voters have soured somewhat on impeachment: the latest poll shows that 40 percent of Wisconsin registered voters now believe Trump should be impeached and removed from office, while 53 percent disagree.

 Wisconsin can make or break an election, as Hillary Clinton learned the hard way in 2016.
-Clinton was expected to win the state’s coveted ten electoral votes, but in an unexpected turn of events, Trump won the state’s votes by a.77 percent, or about 23,000 votes out of nearly three million cast.
-When Wisconsin was announced as having gone to Trump on Election Night 2016, those 10 votes were the final votes needed to bring Trump’s electoral vote total to 270, giving him the election.
+Clinton was expected to win the state’s coveted 10 electoral votes, but in an unexpected turn of events, Trump won the state’s votes by 0.77 percent, or about 23,000 votes out of nearly 3 million cast.
+When Wisconsin was announced as having gone to Trump on Election Night 2016, those 10 votes were the final ones needed to bring Trump’s electoral vote total to 270, giving him the election.